mindspore-lab/mindone/examples/videocomposer/README.md

     --input_text_desc "A beautiful big silver moon on the water"
 ```

-On 910B, you need enable the GE Mode first by running `export MS_ENABLE_GE=1`.
-And for Mindspore >2.1, you also need to enable the REF mode first by running ` export MS_ENABLE_REF_MODE=1`.
+On 910B, you need to enable the GE Mode first by running `export MS_ENABLE_GE=1`.
+For Mindspore >2.1, you also need to enable the REF mode first by running ` export MS_ENABLE_REF_MODE=1`.

 It takes additional time for graph compilation to execute the first step inference (around 5~8 minutes).

 ### Key arguments for inference

-You can adjust the arguemnts in `vc/config/base.py` (lower-priority) or `configs/exp{task_name}.yaml` (higher-priority, will overwrite base.py if overlap).
+You can adjust the arguments in `vc/config/base.py` (lower-priority) or `configs/exp{task_name}.yaml` (higher-priority, will overwrite base.py if overlap).
 Below are the key arguments influencing inference speed and memory usage.

 - use_fp16: whether enable mixed precision inference